Swedish passport

 It is possible for a Swedish citizen to hold two valid passports at the same time if it is needed for work or other special reasons for as long as the necessity applies, but not longer than the ordinary passport is valid for.
-This can be useful when travelling to states which reject a passport with an entry stamp or visa of another state in it (Israel vs several Arab states).
-It can also be used when the ordinary passport is held by another country's embassy for processing a visa application.
+One example being that some countries in the Arab League do not allow entry to passport holders of any nationality with Israeli visas or passport stamps, requiring two passports in that situation.